jet/equinox/DOCUMENTATION.md

 [Idempotent](https://en.wikipedia.org/wiki/Idempotence) | Can safely be processed >1 time without adverse effects Invariants | Rules that an Aggregate's Fold and Decision process are together trying to uphold Optimistic Concurrency Check | Locking/transaction mechanism used to ensure that Appends to a Stream maintain the Aggregate's Invariants, especially in the presence of multiple concurrent writers
-Projection | Process whereby a Read Model tracks the State of Streams - lots of ways of skinning this cat, see Read Model, Query, Query Hack, Replication
+Projection | Process whereby a Read Model tracks the State of Streams - lots of ways of skinning this cat, see Read Model, Query, Synchronous Query, Replication
-Projector | Process tracking new Events, triggering Projection or Replication activities Query | Eventually Consistent read from a Read Model Query Hack | Consistent read direct from Stream State, breaking CQRS and coupling implementation to the Events used to support the Decision process
+Projector | Process tracking new Events, triggering Projection or Replication activities Query | Eventually Consistent read from a Read Model Synchronous Query | Consistent read direct from Stream State, breaking CQRS and coupling implementation to the Events used to support the Decision process
-Read Model | Denormalized data maintained by a Projection for the purposes of providing a Read Model based on a Projection (honoring CQRS) See also Query Hack, Replication
+Read Model | Denormalized data maintained by a Projection for the purposes of providing a Read Model based on a Projection (honoring CQRS) See also Synchronous Query, Replication
 Replication | Emitting Events pretty much directly as they are written (to support an Aggregate's Decision process) with a view to having a consumer traverse them to derive a Read Model or drive some form of synchronization process; aka Database Integration - building a Read Model or exposing Rich Events is preferred
 Rich Events | Bulding a Projector that prepares a feed of events in the Bounded Context in a form that's not simply Replication (sometimes referred to a Enriching Events)
-State | Information inferred from a Stream as part of a Decision process (or Query Hack) Store | Holds a set of Streams
+State | Information inferred from a Stream as part of a Decision process (or Synchronous Query) Store | Holds a set of Streams
 Stream | Ordered sequence of Events in a Store